CreatingChange/Intermediate/README.md

 Go to the [Beginner Project](https://github.com/CreatingChange/Beginner) and click on the "Download ZIP" button in the right hand column.
 Navigate to where your computer has downloaded this file.

-Double click on the downloaded "Beginner-master" Zip file so that it will unzip and then move that folder into a location where you want to store your project.
+Double click on the downloaded "Beginner-master" Zip file so that it will unzip, then move that folder into a location where you want to store your project.
 I have a folder I call "Code".
 You also may want to rename the "Beginner-master" folder to reflect the name of the website you're working on today.

 Next we need a program to edit text.
 Download [Sublime](www.sublimetext.com) and open it.
 There are many text editors available; this is just one that we like.

-Run Sublime, then open your project folder ("Beginner-master" or whatever you renamed it).
-You should see the Beginner Project folder, which includes several folders and files.
+Run Sublime, select the "open" menu option, select your project folder ("Beginner-master" or whatever you renamed it), and select "open".
+You should see the Beginner-master folder, which includes several folders and files.

 Continue by [downloading JQuery](http://jquery.com/download/) and choose the uncompressed, development version, 1.11.2.
 This should download to the same place the project did.

 Create a few folder inside your project folder called `js` and put your newly downloaded JQuery file in that folder.
 While you're there, create a new, empty file called `scripts.js`.
 This is where all of your Javascript and JQuery will go.

+Finally, open index.html in your browser and check out the simple website that the Beginner group is creating.
+We will be taking it to the next level by adding interactivity.

 ##What is Javascript?
 Javascript is a programming language that's built-in to web browsers.
 It enables a user to interact with a website (and vice versa).
 In Javascript, you can do all kinds of basic programming logic, like loops and if statements.
 While incredibly fun and interesting, that kind of programming logic is a bit harder to find a practical use for when building a simple website.
 That's why today we'll be focusing on the interactive potential of Javascript using JQuery, a Javascript library that makes it easier to use.
 If you want to learn more about Javascript as a programming language, there are many online resources available, including [Code Academy](http://www.codecademy.com/en/tracks/javascript).